Mathematical Sciences for Education

 The Certificate in the Mathematical Sciences for Education (CMSE) is designed for high school and junior high school teachers who wish to improve their mathematical background.
 It is approved for teaching license upgrading in Nova Scotia by the Minister’s Advisory Committee on Teacher Certification.

-The CMSE is for students who have a Bachelor of Education or equivalent.
+The CMSE program is for students who have a Bachelor of Education or equivalent.
 Students must gain approval from the Nova Scotia Department of Education prior to enrolling in the CMSE.
 Please note that teachers who already have a major or minor in mathematics from their undergraduate studies will not be approved for this program. certification.ednet.ns.ca/approved-certificate-programs

 Most classes will take place at the Nova Scotia Community College’s Ivany Campus in Dartmouth.
-Fall and winter terms courses will primarily be offered one evening per week.
+Fall and winter term courses will primarily be offered one evening per week.
 The spring term courses are two nights per week, and the summer semester courses are held in the morning throughout July.
 There are no classes in August.

-The certificate is delivered in a cohort model and students will not be able to deviate from the schedule.
+The Certificate is delivered in a cohort model and students will not be able to deviate from the schedule.
 As some courses are only offered when requested for the CMSE, missing a course may make it impossible to complete the certificate.
 All courses must be passed with a minimum grade of C.

 The CMSE is a joint offering by Extended Learning of the Studio for Teaching and Learning, the Mathematics and Computing Science Department in the Faculty of Science, and the Education Department in the Faculty of Arts at Saint Mary’s University.

-Janice Teale, Program Administrator, Studio for Teaching and Learning, manages the administration side of the program: liaising with students, tracking students’ course completion, and is the representative of the university for CMSE students.
+Stefani Woods manages the administration side of the program: liaising with students, tracking students’ course completion, and is the representative of the university for CMSE students.

 - Bachelor of Education or equivalent